10-Seconds on the MEATER Wireless Thermometers

 The very limited range on the Original MEATER means that, while it can do grilling with the barbecue lid off, it’s just not suitable for smoking.
-And, it’s well worth the little bit extra to get the MEATER Plus model that has 5 times the range, up to 165 feet.
+So, if you’re looking for a meat thermometer that can do it all, you’ll need to pay that little bit extra to get the MEATER Plus model that has 5 times the range, up to 165 feet.

-If you’re smoking more than one cut of meat, which most people are, the MEATER Block is the best value option.
-Not only does it come with 4 probes for less than you’d otherwise pay, there’s also a built-in screen so you don’t have to use it via the app.
+If you’re smoking more than one cut of meat, which most people are, the MEATER Block is the best value option in the range.

-As for negatives, just be aware that there’s a minimum depth you need to insert the probe into the meat.
-It’s marked on each probe and you’ll need to go sideways on thinner cuts like steak.
+Just be aware that there’s a minimum depth you need to insert the probe into the meat because the internal end can’t handle as high of a heat as the ambient tip.
+It’s marked on each probe and you’ll need to go sideways on thinner cuts like steak, ribs or salmon.